mastere32/Training-Tesseract/instructions.md

 ## Setting Up a Yii2 Environment with Docker

-Follow these comprehensive steps to prepare your Yii2 application development environment using Docker.
-This guide assumes you are using Visual Studio Code and the vscode tasks are included in the repo.
+Follow these steps to prepare your Yii2 application development environment using Docker. <br> This guide assumes you are using Visual Studio Code and the vscode tasks are included in the repo.  <br>
+You can use [Tasks](https://marketplace.visualstudio.com/items?itemName=actboy168.tasks) or any other similar extension to make running tasks easier. <br>
 If you're not using Visual Studio Code you can read the shell commands in `.vscode/tasks.json`

 ### Prerequisites

--   **Docker Desktop**: Install Docker Desktop on your machine.
+-   **Docker Desktop**: Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your machine.
-    -   **Windows/Mac**: Download from Docker Hub.
-    -   **Linux**: Follow the Docker Engine and Docker Compose installation instructions on Docker's website.

 ### Step-by-Step Guide